ben04rogers/breadth-first-search/README.md

-# CAB203 Breath First Search Problem
+# CAB203 Breadth-first Search Problem
 CAB203 Distrete Structures assignment problem that uses breadth first search to calculate minimum distance from one person to every other person in a family tree.

 ## Problem Description